duckinator/inq/README.md

 and `reports`.

-`reports` is a hash of key/value pairs, with the keys being the type of report ("html", "pdf", or "json") and the values being another hash.
+`reports` is a hash of key/value pairs, with the keys being the type of report ("html", or "json") and the values being another hash.

 That hash can have the following keys: `directory` (the directory to place the report in), `filename` (the format string for filenames), and (optionally)